-- Test results for other antibodies can also be positive: anti-Sm, anti-Ro, antiphospholipid antibodies (APA), anti-histone, antineuronal, anti ribosomal, etc. The circulating antibodies often lead to a decrease in certain cell counts, such as thrombocytopenia and lymphocytopenia.
+- Test results for other antibodies can also be positive: anti-Sm, anti-Ro, antiphospholipid antibodies (APA), anti-histone, antineuronal, antiribosomal, and others.
+The circulating antibodies often lead to a decrease in certain cell counts, such as thrombocytopenia and lymphocytopenia.

-- Increase of ANAs in 95% of the cases
+- An increase of ANAs is seen in 95% of the cases.

-- Increase of anti-dsDNA antibodies in 70% of the cases
+- An increase of anti-dsDNA antibodies is seen in 70% of the cases.

-Diagnostic criteria based on the American College Rheumatology
+Diagnostic criteria for SLE from the American College of Rheumatology

-There must be at least 4 of the 11 criteria met to diagnose SLE:
+At least 4 of the 11 criteria must be met to diagnose SLE:

 Criteria of SLE

-- There is no cure available, and complete sustained remissions are not common.
+- No cure is available, and complete, sustained remissions are not common.
 Therefore, the aim is control of acute flares, suppression of symptoms to an acceptable level, and prevention of organ damage.

 - Patients without major organ involvement can be managed conservatively with analgesics and antimalarials.
-On the other hand, systemic glucocorticoids are the recommended treatment for any inflammatory life-threatening or organ-threatening manifestations of SLE.
+Systemic glucocorticoids are the recommended treatment for any life-threatening or organ-threatening inflammatory manifestations of SLE.

 - Cytotoxic or immunosuppressive agents, especially cyclophosphamide or mycophenolate, are added to glucocorticoids to treat serious SLE.
 For refractory serious SLE, various biologics are currently being studied.
 Also, studies of highly targeted interventions at various steps of immune regulation are in progress.

 - The blood pressure must be optimally adjusted to prevent renal damage.
-Furthermore, a sufficient prophylaxis of osteoporosis should follow.
+Sufficient prophylaxis of osteoporosis should follow.